 In addition, if your marketing plan includes advertising on Facebook, you’ll need to develop:

 - At least one image or graphic (two are recommended, the same as noted above)

 Local Outreach (Events)

-The assets you needs to advertise at local events will vary based on the event, but in general you can create certain items that will serve you in multiple scenarios:
+If you have a brick-and-mortar business or one that can benefit from connections with the community, considering adding local outreach and events to your marketing plan.
+The assets you need to advertise at local events will vary based on the event, but in general you can create certain items that will serve your marketing strategy or marketing plan in multiple scenarios:

 - Pop-Up Signs